I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 https://docs.databricks.com/aws/en/dashboards/manage/import-bi

-Previously, migrating BI from Tableau to Databricks often required a lot of manual work to rebuild dashboards, but this feature now enables automatic generation of AI/BI Dashboards based on Tableau .twbx files.
-I actually tried importing a .twbx file obtained from Tableau Cloud, so I've summarized the steps and results.
+Previously, migrating BI from Tableau to Databricks often required a lot of manual work to rebuild dashboards, but this feature now allows AI/BI Dashboards to be automatically generated based on Tableau .twbx files.
+I actually tried importing a .twbx file obtained from Tableau Cloud, so I'll summarize the steps and results.

 Feature Overview

-• Direct upload: Upload a file directly after executing the /importBI command (up to 100MB)
+• Direct upload: Upload a file directly after running the /importBI command (up to 100MB)

-This time, I'll try the Volume reference method.
+This time, I'll try using the Volume reference method.

 Supported Formats